 Once past the jet I had full control again, but now I was even more

-After running up the engine
+After running up

-look at the conditions.
+first good look at the conditions.
 There was ice at the edges, effectively

 cutting the width in half.
 It was workable, but I’d have to

 be on top of things when I landed.
 Maybe it would melt off a bit